rust-lang/rust/src/doc/tarpl/phantom-data.md

 However because `'a` is unused within the struct's body, it's *unbounded*.
-Because of the troubles this has historically caused, unbounded lifetimes and types are *illegal* in struct definitions.
+Because of the troubles this has historically caused, unbounded lifetimes and types are *forbidden* in struct definitions.
 Therefore we must somehow refer to these types in the body.
 Correctly doing this is necessary to have correct variance and drop checking.

-We do this using *PhantomData*, which is a special marker type.
-PhantomData consumes no space, but simulates a field of the given type for the purpose of static analysis.
+We do this using `PhantomData`, which is a special marker type. `PhantomData` consumes no space, but simulates a field of the given type for the purpose of static analysis.
 This was deemed to be less error-prone than explicitly telling the type-system the kind of variance that you want, while also providing other